BabylonJS/OldDocumentationSite/content/How_To/mesh/How_to_use_Bones_and_Skeletons.md

         );
 ```

-To configure some of how the parsing happens change these values, also the options for the display modes lives here.
+To configure some of how the parsing happens you can change these values.
+Also take note that the options for the display modes lives here as well.
 ```javascript
 let options {
    pauseAnimations?: boolean, //True or False flag to pause the animations while trying to construct the debugMesh.
 Default: True